ranjeet29/TestNgProjectCucumberParallel/README.md

 # TestNgProjectCucumberParallel
-This is the BDD demo project
+This is the BDD demo project.
-    purpose : - Run parallel runner file with maven and integrate all json and create one report.
+Purpose : - Run parallel runner file with maven and integrate all json and create one report.
             Command : - mvn clean install